relateddigital/visilabs-android/README.md

 ## Mail Subscription Form

 After form is created at **RMC** panel, likewise **in-app message**, existence of mail subscription form is controlled by after each `customEvent` call.
-You need to call overload `customEvent` which takes `Activity` as third parameter in order to show mail subscription forms.
+You need to call overload of `customEvent` which takes `Activity` as third parameter in order to show mail subscription forms.

 ```java
 customEvent(String pageName, HashMap<String, String> properties, Activity parent)